rossmacarthur/pypackage/{{ cookiecutter.package }}/CONTRIBUTING.rst

 4. Create a branch for local development::

-    $ git checkout -b name-of-your-bugfix-or-feature
+    git checkout -b name-of-your-bugfix-or-feature

 5. Make your changes locally.

-6. Run all lints using `make lint`.
+6. Run all lints using ``make lint``.

-7. Run all tests using `make test`.
+7. Run all tests using ``make test``.

 8. Commit your changes and push your branch to GitHub::

-    $ git add .
+    git add .
-    $ git commit -m "A detailed description of your changes"
-    $ git push origin name-of-your-bugfix-or-feature
+    git commit -m "A detailed description of your changes" git push origin name-of-your-bugfix-or-feature

 9. Submit a pull request on GitHub.
 Please make sure it meets the following guidelines.

 - Includes tests for the code you are adding.
 - Builds on all supported Python versions.
 - Updates the documentation and RELEASES file where relevant.